 Hours Per

 Pay Period

-0 through 5 years: 3.08 (10 days per year)
+3.08 (10 days per year)

-6 through 11 years: 4.62 (15 days per year)
+4.62 (15 days per year)

-12 through 14 years: 5.24 (17 days per year)
+5.24 (17 days per year)

-15 through 20 years: 6.16 (20 days per year)
+6.16 (20 days per year)

-14.2.
-Vacations may be taken provided the following conditions are met:
+4.62 5.24

-- 1. there are no major scheduling problems in the judgment of the City; - 2. a request is made at least forty-eight hours in advance; and - 3. transportation to and from job site are the responsibility of the individual employee. - 14.3.
-An employee who terminates employment for any reason during the first twelve months of employment shall be entitled to a payoff for vacation hours earned. - 14.4.
-The maximum amount of unused vacation hours that an employee may accrue, at any given time is twice the employee's annual vacation entitlement unless authorized by the City Manager.
+- 14.2 Vacations may be taken provided the following conditions are met: - 1. there are no major scheduling problems in the judgment of the City; - 2. a request is made at least forty-eight hours in advance; and - 3. transportation to and from job site are the responsibility of the individual employee. - 14.3 An employee who terminates employment for any reason during the first twelve months of employment shall be entitled to a payoff for vacation hours earned. - 14.4 The maximum amount of unused vacation hours that an employee may accrue, at any given time is twice the employee's annual vacation entitlement unless authorized by the City Manager.